Bharuch: Economy, commerce and industry

-Bharuch has always been prosperous because of its location on the Narmada River.
-Although water tends to be scarce in Gujarat, one never finds difficulty in getting water in Bharuch.
-As a result of this, agriculture and other linked commercial activities have flourished in Bharuch.
-Bharuch is also a central stopping point for many villages spread around its boundaries.
-People from these small villages come to Bharuch when they want to shop for new clothes or make a major purchase.
-Lately, a lot of retiring expatriates have been returning to Bharuch and building new houses giving the economy a boost.
+Bharuch's historical prosperity has been attributed to its location on the Narmada River.
+Although water tends to be scarce in Gujarat, water availability in Bharuch has historically been reliable, allowing agriculture and related commercial activities to flourish.
+Bharuch is also a central stopping point for many villages surrounding its boundaries: people from smaller settlements often come to Bharuch for shopping or major purchases.
+In recent years, many retiring expatriates have returned to Bharuch and built new houses, giving the local economy a boost.

-Traditionally, Bharuch has been the centre of the peanut processing and marketing industry with a well-established brand name around the country.
-Almost none of the peanuts are grown in Bharuch itself but the best of the crops from neighbouring regions are brought here for processing.
+Traditionally, Bharuch has been the centre of the peanut-processing and marketing industry, with a well-established brand name across India.
+Almost none of the peanuts are grown locally, but the best crops from neighbouring regions are brought here for processing.
 Bharuch is also the home of the Bandhni method of clothing design and is well known for this traditional art form.

-At present, this heavily industrialised area is renowned for its textile mills, chemical plants, long-staple cotton, dairy products, and much more.
+At present, this heavily industrialised area is renowned for its textile mills, chemical plants, long-staple cotton, dairy products, and more.
 Gujarat's biggest liquid cargo terminal is situated here.
-It also houses many reputed multinational companies like Videocon, BASF, Reliance, Welspun Stahl, etc. Bharuch is a shopping centre well known for its salty peanuts.
-Because of the distinctive colour of the soil here that is ideal for cotton cultivation, Bharuch is sometimes referred to as 'Kanam Pradesh' (black soil land).
+It also houses many reputed multinational companies such as Videocon, BASF, Reliance, Welspun Stahl, etc. Bharuch is a shopping centre noted for its salty peanuts.
+Because of the distinctive colour of its soil, which is ideal for cotton cultivation, Bharuch is sometimes referred to as 'Kanam Pradesh' (black-soil land).

-Over the past 60 years, a major part of the population has moved to countries like the UK, USA, the African continent, and other parts of Europe.
-This brings some economical boost to the local businesses as people come back for vacations and spend their earnings here.
+Over the past 60 years, a major part of the population has moved to countries such as the UK, the USA, the African nations, and parts of Europe.
+This migration continues to boost the local economy, as people return for vacations and spend their earnings locally.